MitvikSihag/MitvikSihag/README.md

 ## Hi there!

 I’m Mitvik Sihag, a B.Tech graduate from IIT Roorkee with a strong passion for software development.

-I specialize in Frontend Development using JavaScript and ReactJS, and have a solid foundation in C++, Data Structures and Algorithms.
-I'm an Expert on Codeforces and a 5★ coder on CodeChef.
-I enjoy tackling complex problems and constantly seek opportunities to learn and grow in the tech space.
+I am currently working as a Software Developer at[CARS24](https://www.cars24.com/)

 Reach out to me at:
 - 🕊️ Twitter: [MitvikSihag](https://x.com/MitvikSihag)